ecw-jack/ecw-faq/docs/index.md

 For more info see [Penalties](#penalty-system).

+### The server chat shows me doing a bunch of stuff I didn't do! {: #chat-name-bug }
+There's a known bug where sometimes the in-game chat will give your name to another player's action, e.g. "Urist McFaqreader in F-5 killed RayBanJockey in MiG-19" when you did no such thing.
+This will usually be the actions of another player in the same aircraft type.

+You can usually see an accurate message history in the `#server-chat` Discord channel.

 ### How do I bind a glance-at-map button? {: #map-bind }

 DCS has a poorly documented feature: as well as binding actions for when you press a HOTAS button, you can also bind an action for when you release the button.
 Pressing the button will have a name like `JOY_BTN23`.
 If you open the drop-down list when binding an action, you will see `JOY_BTN23_OFF` just next to it - this is the "release button" action.